Should I do strength or cardio first?

 For body recomposition:

-I typically recommend cardio after strength training if building muscle is the priority.
-Typically women don’t understand that if you’re looking for a more “toned” look, you need to put on muscle.
-For this reason, we’ll emphasize strength training (progressive training and phased programming for optimal results), and sprinkle cardio in, but not too much.
+I typically recommend cardio after strength training for anyone looking to build strength.
+A lot of women donโt realize that if youโre looking for a more โtonedโ look, you need to put on muscle.
+For this reason, weโll emphasize strength training (progressive training and phased programming for optimal results), and sprinkle cardio in, but not too much.

 For hormonal considerations:

-Also, many of the women I work with are dealing with hormone imbalances, often from years of stress, under-eating, and overexercising.
-Workouts can be an extra stressor on the body, especially intense cardio.
-So, we’ll focus more on strength training and stick to daily walks until their energy levels return and inflammation is down.
+I also, work with many women who are dealing with hormone imbalances, often from years of stress, under-eating, and overexercising.
+Workouts can be an extra stressor on the body, especially intense cardio, a.k.a aerobic exercise, that significantly increases your heart rate.
+So, weโll focus more on strength training and stick to daily walks until their energy levels return and inflammation is down.

-Weights first helps to prepare the body for cardio
+Weights first helps prepare the body for cardio

-Doing strength first can help the body prepare for more explosive cardio movements, as you’re often working the joints through full range of motion and warming up the muscles.
+Doing strength training sessions first can help the body prepare for more explosive cardio movements.
+As you lift weights or do any kind of strength or resistance training, you work your joints through full range of motion and warm up your muscles.
 It can be helpful to mimic some of the upcoming cardio movements during your strength training routine.

 Increased metabolism through higher muscle density:

-Muscle tissue is “hungrier” than fat, which means it burns more calories at rest.
-When you’re focused on muscle-building, you may not see a higher calorie burn during the workout, but you’ll be increasing your body’s energy demand, which increases your metabolism.
+Muscle tissue is โhungrierโ than fat, which means it burns more calories at rest.
+When youโre focused on increasing body strength, you may not see a higher calorie burn during the workout, but youโll be increasing your bodyโs energy demand, which increases your metabolism.

 Benefits Of Cardio Before Weights